According to the Environmental Working Group (EWG), in 2009

 “the Centers for Disease Control and Prevention’s national bio-monitoring program has detected pesticides in blood and urine samples from 96 percent of more than 5,000 Americans age 6 and older.”

 Why does this matter?
 Well, pesticides are toxic by design.
 Their purpose is to kill pests (insects, fungi and plants) on crops.
 Numerous studies have shown that pesticides are toxic to humans when digested or inhaled.

 Where do these pesticides come from?

 Food residues are the dominant source of pesticide exposure.
 Research has shown that pesticide levels drop when people switch to an all-organic diet and increase again after returning to conventionally grown foods (Chensheng Lu et al., 2008, ehp.niehs.nih.gov/1408197).
 And remember, these studies are on fully washed fruits and vegetables.
 Pesticides and insecticides leaves toxic residues on conventionally grown produce that cannot be removed by simply washing.

 Growing food organically at home is a great way to control and reduce the levels of pesticides and insecticides in your fruits and veggies.
-But, if you want to grow healthy, organic food in your garden (and who doesn’t?!), should you avoid putting non-organic food scraps into your bokashi composter?
+But, if you want to grow healthy, organic food in your garden (and who doesn’t?!), should you avoid composting non-organic food scraps in your bokashi composter?